emc211/optane-kdb-report/README.md

 ### Rdb
 Standard rdb subsribes to tables from the tp.
 We also added option to prestress the memory before our half hour of testing again looking at the market fata on 2020.03.02 there were 650,000,000 quote msgs and 85,000,000 trades at 15:30 so we insert these volumes into the rdb at start up.
-This aims to ensure that the ram is already somewhat saturdated. [here](../src/q/tp)
+This aims to ensure that the ram is already somewhat saturdated.
+Full code available[here](../src/q/tp)

 ### Monitor
 The Monitor process connects to the rdb and collect performance stats on a timer.
 Main measurements are for latency of quote table this will track if messages getting queued from the tp, quote stats table if this falls behind indicates issue in aggEngine and the query time which measures how long it takes to run some typical rdb queries .e.g aj
 On start up this process also kicks off the feed once having succsesfully connected to rdb to start testing run.
-Once endTime has been reached the stats collected are aggregated and written to csv. [here](../src/q/monitorPerf.q)
+Once endTime has been reached the stats collected are aggregated and written to csv.
+Again link for full code available [here](../src/q/monitorPerf.q)

 <a name="findings"/>